cekbote/coredns_ml_plugin/README.md

 # CoreDNS Machine Learning Plugin

-This CoreDNS plugin connects CoreDNS server to Machine Learning Environment for DNS request and response analysis, monitoring and alerting.
+This CoreDNS plugin connects the CoreDNS server to a Machine Learning Environment for DNS request and response analysis, monitoring and alerting.

 ## Overview

 This plugin is the result of my work on a project during GSoC 2020.
-The goal of the project was introducing the integration of machine learning capabilities into CoreDNS server functions.
+The goal of the project was introducing the integration of machine learning capabilities with the CoreDNS server.

 The initial use case was the identification of the DNS requests for the records of the domains that could be used by malicious hackers and other computer